UBC-MOAD/moad_tools/docs/index.rst

 UBC EOAS MOAD Group Tools Documentation
 ***************************************

-This is the documentation for the UBC EOAS MOAD Group's :kbd:`moad_tools` Python package.
+This is the documentation for the UBC EOAS MOAD Group's :py:obj:`moad_tools` Python package.

 .. toctree::